HawtDogFlvrWtr/twitch_shoutout_bot/README.md

 - Add your channel name (ex: eldoonnemar)

 ## Usage
-Once the bot is running, you can use the following commands in chat to add and remove shoutouts
+Once the bot is running, you can use the following commands in chat (even if you're offline) to add and remove shoutouts.
 - ```!addso @username```
 - ```!removeso @username```

+## FAQ
+- Will the bot give shoutouts while i'm offline if someone enters chat?
+  - Nope.. it'll wait until you're live to begin giving shoutouts
+- Can I add and remove people from chat while i'm offline?
+  - Yup, just use the commands above and the bot will respond so long as you're running it on your system
+- Can I close the app after stream?
+  - Yes, the bot doesn't need to be running when you're not streaming, but it does need to be running on "a" pc when you're streaming to know when to show out.
+It contains a database for tracking shoutouts etc
+- Does it do /shoutout @username?
+  - Nope.. all this bot does is look for people you've told it to watch, and if they enter chat and say something, it will just send a ```!so @username```.
+This means you need to have another bot like moobot waiting to respond to !so messages.
+- Will you eventually do your own shoutouts instead of relying on another bot to do it?
+  - Yeah, i'll be adding that later.

 ## Other config items
 - Bot Prefix